 The SWDB collects the Statement of Vote and the Statement of Registration along with various geography files from each of the 58 counties for every statewide election.
 The Statement of Vote is a precinct level dataset and precincts in California change frequently between elections.
 The goal of the SWDB is to make election data available that can be compared over time, on the same unit of analysis – a precinct, a census block or a census tract.

-After the Federal Census is conducted in 2020 and released in 2021, electoral districts will be redrawn in the State of California (and in all jurisdictions that have district-based election systems).
+After the Federal Census is conducted in 2020, electoral districts will be redrawn in the state of California (and everywhere that has districts).
 This process is called redistricting, and it occurs to balance the populations in each district based on the Census data.

-Most states give the power of redrawing the districts to the state legislature.
-Some states, like California, conduct redistricting differently.
+Most states give the power of redrawing legislative and congressional districts to the state legislature.
+Some states, like California, conduct statewide redistricting differently.
 In 2008, California voters passed the Voters First Act.
 The Voters First Act mandates the creation of an independent Commission to redraw district lines.
-The Commission, also called the California Redistricting Commission or CRC, is comprised of five Democrats, five Republicans, and four members who are either registered to vote with another party or as Decline-to-State.
+The Commission, also called the California Redistricting Commission or CRC, is comprised of five Democrats, five Republicans, and four members who are either registered to vote with another party or have indicated no party preference.
 There are 14 Commissioners in all.
-When the 2010 Census data were released, the first ever California Redistricting Commission conducted the 2011 redistricting, establishing California’s first sets of Commission-drawn State Legislative, Congressional, and Board of Equalization districts.
+When the 2010 Census data were released, the first ever California Redistricting Commission conducted the 2011 Redistricting, establishing California’s first sets of State Legislative, Congressional, and Board or Equalization districts that were not drawn by the state legislature or a court-appointed special master.

-As the U.S. Census in 2020 approaches, the process of forming the new CRC is starting with the application process to select new Commissioners.
+As the U.S. Census in 2020 approaches, the CRC is forming again with all new Commissioners.
 To be eligible to serve on CRC, you must:

 We would love to help.
 Please leave us a message and we will get right back to you: